 After that, the language continues to change right up until the time of DaniEl (in the mid-500s BCE).
 He wrote in a language that is related to Hebrew, Aramaic.
 This was because of the influence of the Jew’s captivity when they lived among the Persians.

 The next major Bible language change came during the time of Jesus.
-Although Matthew, Paul, John, Peter, James, and Jude originally spoke and possibly wrote in Aramaic or Hebrew, Mark and Luke likely wrote in the common language of their day, Koine (pronounced ko-ee-nay) Greek.
-Sometime after their writing (possibly as late as the 2nd Century in the case of Matthew), every New Testament book was in Koine Greek.
+Although Matthew, Paul, John, Peter, James, and Jude originally spoke and likely wrote in Aramaic, Mark and Luke likely wrote in a new (for the time) international language, Koine (pronounced ko-ee-nay) Greek.
+Sometime after their writing (possibly as late as the 2nd Century in the case of Matthew), every book of the Christian Era had been translated into Koine Greek.
+Learn more about the two languages of the Christian Era.

 So, as you can see, if the Bible is a later fraud, then we would have to explain how anyone could even begin to accurately fake all of these language changes.
 Even a single grammar mistake could give the game away, and that’s before you’ve even decided what you want to say, who you want to write about, and what events supposedly happened – never mind the words and expressions needed to say it.

-The linguistic evidence alone is enough to show that the Bible books were written exactly when they claim to have been written.
+The linguistic evidence alone strongly supports the Bible books’ claims of being written exactly when they say they were written.

 Here’s one notable stamp of authentic dating.
 In Matthew 16:13 it reports that Jesus was preaching in a town it calls ‘Caesarea Philippi’.
 Why is this important?